Rendlesham leads the way with innovative ways to keep our community connected

 Any community radio station needs a lot of good content so we tentatively asked on social media if anyone in our community would like to be involved….the results were amazing and our first live broadcast from the studio was on VE Day when our new presenter, Peter Osborne, aired his first live show ‘Best of British’ which included an interview with Trevor Coult MC.

-We are currently applying for a temporary Covid-19 emergency licence from Ofcom which will enable us to broadcast on FM.
-The possibilities of this are exciting and endless as we can then reach a wider area and connect with people who are perhaps not familiar with the internet, such as our elderly community.
 At the moment, we are busy recording new shows which will be scheduled among the streamed music content.
 As we grow, the ‘homegrown’ shows will replace the streamed content.
 A ‘live lounge’ has also been set up, within social distance rules, to allow local artists to perform live on air.
 This is part of our wider ambition to become a seedbed for local talent who can have their music heard to a much larger audience.

 Our aim is that Rendlesham Community Radio will by a radio station FOR the community run BY the community.
 Since its conception just a few weeks ago, we already have several volunteers in place to help manage it, present shows, promote it and source extra funding to allow us to buy more equipment.
 However, we need YOU.